patrickjohncollins/patrickjohncollins.github.io/en/introducing-concordance.md

 # Great gathering

 The imperative has never been greater to gather and harmonize our actions, that we might correct our course, avert catastrophe, and usher in a kinder future.
-As our existing governing structures are evidently unable to meet the challenges of our times, perhaps it is time to try an alternative.
-The advent of the Internet provides the possibility for a new form of peaceful cooperation, one that should be compatible with all but the most repressive regimes, and also sensitive to cultural differences.
-A system designed to raise conciousness, to subvert the patterns of oppression and tyranny, to gain attractiveness by capturing an ever larger share of human productive energy, to provide a source of truth and trust.
-Together, we can create a ripple effect that radiates outwards across the society, strengthening our bonds and encouraging virtue.
-Let us find concordance.
+The advent of the Internet marks a pivotal moment in human history, for more than half of humanity is now interconnected, and this share grows every day.
+This medium unlocks the possibility for a new form of global cooperation, one that radiates outwards across the society, strengthening our bonds, encouraging virtue, and raising conciousness.

+Given that all social constructs are essentially imaginary, we could imagine new progressive constructs that promote the pattern of peaceful liberation, anchored in a free and open system that belongs to all.
+From a tiny seed a beautiful community quietly blooms, gently capturing an increasing share of human productive energy, offering a source of truth and trust.
+Always sensitive to cultural differences, and careful to remain compatible with all but the most repressive regimes.
+This is the dream of concordance.

 # Reaching accord

-The proposed network is composed of accords, which spread via invitation.
+The basic building blocks of the system are accords.
+Accords spread via invitation.
 I may accept an invitation by digitally signing the accord.
 Having adopted the accord, I may interact with members.
 I may also choose to invite others in turn.
-This is all a little abstract, so let's consider a few examples:
+Let's consider a few examples:

 * If I wish to offer travelers a place to sleep in my home, and enjoy the same benefit myself when I travel, I could sign the **hospitality accord**.
 * If I would like someone to care for my home and (generally) for my pets during my absence, or conversely care for the homes and pets of others during their absence, then I could sign the **house-sitting accord**.